ryuseijs/ryusei-light/readme.md

 <h1>RyuseiLight</h1>

 <p>
-RyuseiLight is a beautiful, lightweight and extensible syntax highlighter.
+RyuseiLight is a beautiful, lightweight and extensible syntax highlighter, written in TypeScript.
 </p>

 <p>